Gardening

 Healthy soil structure with plants growing

 Healthy soil is the foundation of every successful garden.
 No matter what you grow, the condition of your soil directly affects plant growth, yield, and long-term sustainability.
+Soil is the foundation of every garden.
+Understanding what makes soil healthy gives you a massive advantage over gardeners who focus only on what’s above ground.

 The good news is that improving soil doesn’t require complicated techniques.
 With a few consistent habits, you can maintain rich, balanced soil throughout the entire growing season.